jhsware/component-registry/README.md

 The purpose of component-registry is to help you create reusable components that are easy to extend and customise.
 It is heavily inspired by battle proven concepts that have been available for many years in the Python community through the Zope Toolkit(ZTK).

+Think of it as decoupled imports and a straightforward way of doing composition.

 ### The Global Registry ##
 The brain of the component-registry is the `globalRegistry` which keeps track of all the components you have available in your application.
 These are normally registered at startup, but can be added at any time during your application lifecycle.

 ### Adapters, Utilities and ObjectPrototypes ##
 There are three main object types that are available in component-registry.
 Adapters, Utilities and ObjectPrototypes.

 **ObjectPrototypes** are basially entity objects.
 They contain data and often nothing more.
-ObjectPrototypes will look a lot like the JSON you would send between subsystems.
+ObjectPrototypes will normally look a lot like the JSON you would send between subsystems.

 An **Adapter** most of the time works in concert with an ObjectPrototype.
 You would ask the registry to find an adapter that has certain capabilities, perhaps methods that can convert the ObjectPrototype to JSON or HTML markup.
 The most obvious use of Adapters is to implement UI-widgets, but you can also use it for business logic that operates on an entity object.
 Basically you can move any methods you would otherwise place on an entity object to the adapter.
 This keeps the ObjectPrototypes lean and data centric.

 **Utilities** are stateless components.
-They provide you with utility methods or system settings.
-You could get DB-credentials through a Utility, or you could provide methods for i18n-translations in a Utility.
-Just like Adapters you would ask the registry to find a Utility with the capabilities you require.
+They provide you with utility methods or services.
+You could get DB-credentials through a Utility, or you could provide methods for i18n-translations.
+Similar to Adapters you would ask the registry to find a Utility with the capabilities you require.

 ### Interfaces ##
-The capabilities of your Adapters and Utilities are identified by **Interfaces**.
-These are marker objects with human readable names that you use to tell the `globalRegistry` what kind of Adapter or Utility you are looking for.
+The capabilities of your Adapters and Utilities are specified by **Interfaces**.
+Interfaces are what some would call developer contracts, literally a promise to implement a given set of methods and properties.
+When doing a lookup of adapters or utilities, the `globalRegistry` uses interfaces to find what you are looking for.

-By using Interfaes you decouple your code.
+By using Interfaces you decouple your code.
 When asking the globalRegistry for an Adapter or Utility that implements a specific Interface you have no idea where or how it has been implemented.
 All you know is that it should be registered with the globalRegistry.
-In your application the benefit might not be obvious, but if you create an NPM package that requires your application to perform certain tasks, such as providing application specific i18n-translations, all the package needs to know is that it should ask for a Utility that implements a certain interface, say ITranslationUtil.
-Then it is up to your application to provide that utility so the package can access it at runtime.
+In your application the benefit might not be obvious.
+However, if you create an NPM package that requires your application to perform certain tasks, such as providing application specific i18n-translations, all that package needs to know is that it should ask for a Utility that implements a certain interface, say ITranslationUtil.
+Your application can provide that utility through the globalRegistry so the package can access it at runtime.

-This is a two way street, because if you want to change the package that consume ITranslationUtil, you won't have to worry about ripping out initialisation code etc. You only make sure the new package you have created asks for the same Interface and it is automatically hooked up with your existing Utility.
+This is a two way street.
+If you want to change the package that consume ITranslationUtil, you won't have to worry about ripping out initialisation code etc. All you have to do is make sure the new package you have created asks for the same Interface and it is automatically hooked up with your existing Utility.

 This becomes even more powerful when you have several NPM-packages that need to consume the same ITranslationUtil.
 You could create a meta-package that literally only contains Interfaces and then have both consuming packages and your application use those common Interfaces as glue.

 Why is this good?
 Well it forces you to think about the architecture of your application.
-And it will automatically make you write reusable code without any added effort.
+And it will automatically makes you write reusable code with next to no added effort.

-Another brilliant side-effect is that you can move your implementation code around, and also split it into it's own NPM-packages at any time, and as long as you don't move the Interface all the components will still find what it is looking without changing a single line of code.
-And if you need to move an Interface, it is easy to change the imports.
+Another brilliant side-effect is that you can move your implementation code around, and also split it into it's own NPM-packages at any time.
+As long as you don't move the Interface, all the components can still do their lookups without changing a single line of code.
 This makes refactoring simple, fun and helps in agile development.

 ### More on ObjectPrototypes and Adapters ##
 ObjectPrototypes contain a bit more than just data.
-They also have a property called `implements` that contains an array of Interfaces that describe the capabilities of that object.
+They are passed `implements` that contains an array of Interfaces that describe the capabilities of that object.
 The order is important, the first Interface in this array tells us what this ObjectPrototype is.
 The rest tell us what other things this ObjectPrototype contains or can be used for.
 This could be a list of implemented Interfaces:

 ```JavaScript
 import { createObjectPrototype } from 'component-registry'